-My husband and I love to play volleyball and we love to travel.
+Two of my husband's and my favorite hobbies are volleyball and to travel.
 In 2009, we traveled to Colorado to play in the Mother Lode, one of the country's largest volleyball tournaments.
 We discovered that combining a tournament with our trips made them more meaningful and gives us lots of great memories.

 This website is intended to document our trips, mostly for our own enjoyment, and hopefully for us to someday reflect on having visited all 50 states.